CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Smart-System-Manager.md

 ```

 {{%notice note%}}
-Before you exit maintenance mode, be sure to bring the ports back up.
+Before you disable maintenance mode, be sure to bring the ports back up.
 {{%/notice%}}

 ### Disable Maintenance Mode